Is a Dental Second Opinion Worth the Cost? A Dollar-and-Cents Analysis

 Need a Second Opinion on Your Dental Diagnosis?

-Get an expert review of your X-rays and treatment plan from an independent US dentist within 24 hours.
+Get an expert review of your X-rays and treatment plan from an independent dentist in under 72 hours.